Maceris/Hemera/docs/faq.md

 ### Mutable global variables/state

-Global variables are somewhat ubiquitous in other programming langauges.
+Global variables are somewhat ubiquitous in other programming languages.
 Java has `public static` variables, C++ has all sorts of variables and macros that can be hanging around in various scopes.

 These are used for a variety of things, with common examples being